INTI-CMNB/KiDiff/README.md

 Print the script version, copyright and license.

 ## --cache_dir
-The PCB files are plotted to PDF files.
+The PCB/SCH files are plotted to PDF files.
 One PDF file for layer.
 To avoid plotting them over and over you can specify a cache directory to store the PDFs.

 ## --output_dir
 Two seconds after invoking the PDF viewer the output files are removed.
 If you want to keep them for later review, or two seconds isn't enough for your system, you can specify a directory to store the generated files.